A note from the publisher

 Our mission is to help compliance professionals and others everywhere understand how corruption happens, what it does to people and institutions, and how anti-corruption laws and compliance programs work.

 We also cover the enforcement agencies, and the public and private institutions that promote compliance and the fight against graft.

 The FCPA Blog is pro business and pro compliance.

 Over the years, our coverage has expanded to include a wide variety of white collar crime topics -- including commercial bribery, AML, trade sanctions, organized crime, and securities and accounting fraud.

-We also cover whistleblower actions, False Claims Act cases, and more from around the world.
+We also cover SEC and IRS whistleblower actions and False Claims Act cases.

 *The FCPA is a United States federal law enacted in 1977.
 It prohibits paying bribes to foreign officials for the purpose of obtaining or retaining business.
 Violations of the anti-bribery provisions are prosecuted by the Department of Justice and are punishable by up to five years in prison.
-The SEC also enforces the accounting provisions of the FCPA, which require U.S. public companies to have adequate internal controls to prevent and detect bribery and fraud, and to keep accurate and complete books and records.
+The Securities and Exchange Commission enforces the accounting provisions of the FCPA, which require U.S. public companies to have adequate internal controls to prevent and detect bribery and fraud, and to keep accurate and complete books and records.